Skip to Content

 You will be enrolled in two separate courses during the program, one for the National Expedition and the other for the Internship.
 Both courses together are worth 30 Massey University credits, which equate to 6 - 8 U.S. semester credits, 15 ECTS, or 30 CATS.

 This program is aligned with the Northern Hemisphere summer, which falls during our semester 1.
 The summer semester in New Zealand runs from November to February.

-April 15 is listed in the Dates section because this is when the academic portion of the classes officially opens.
-This will allow you to see the readings and activities early and will provide you with access to Stream, our online learning platform.
-The classes will be kept open until August 29, so you have access to the materials after the classes end.
+The academic portion of the courses open before you arrive in New Zealand.
+This allows you to see the readings and activities early and will provide you with access to Stream, our online learning platform.
+The classes will be kept open after you return home so you can access the materials after the programme ends.

-The dates you see in the brochure and on our website are the dates the practical portion of the program runs here in New Zealand.
+The dates you see in the brochure and on our website are the dates the practical portion of the program takes place here in New Zealand.

 Of course!
 You can see what past students got up to while they were here and get updates on what is happening through our National Expedition and Internship Facebook page.
 You can also follow our Study Abroad and Student Exchange Facebook page if you want to find out more about other opportunities to study here at Massey.

 Page authorised by Web Content Manager